Jack Ma: Early career

 According to Ma's autobiographical speech, after graduating from Hangzhou Normal University in 1988, Ma applied for 31 different odd entry-level jobs and was rejected for every single one.
 "I went for a job with the KFC; they said, 'you're no good'", Ma told interviewer Charlie Rose.
 "I even went to KFC when it came to my city.
 Twenty-four people went for the job.
 Twenty-three were accepted.
-I was the only guy [rejected]...".
+I was the only guy [rejected] ...".
 During this period, China was nearing the end of its first decade following Deng Xiaoping's economic reforms.

 In 1994, Ma heard about the Internet and also started his first company, Hangzhou Haibo Translation Agency (杭州海波翻譯社, Hángzhōu Hǎibō Fānyì Shè), an online Chinese translation agency.
-In early 1995, he travelled abroad to the United States on behalf of the Hangzhou municipal government with fellow colleagues who had helped introduce him to the Internet.
+In early 1995, he travelled abroad to the United States on behalf of the Hangzhou municipal government with colleagues who had helped introduce him to the Internet.
 Although he found information related to beer from many countries, he was surprised to find none from China.
 He also tried to search for general information about China and again was surprised to find none.
 So he and his friend created an "ugly" website pertaining to information regarding Chinese beer.
-He launched the website at 9:40 AM, and by 12:30 PM he had received emails from prospective Chinese investors wishing to know more about him and his website.
+He launched the website at 9:40 am, and by 12:30 pm he had received emails from prospective Chinese investors wishing to know more about him and his website.
 This was when Ma realized that the Internet had something great to offer.
 In April 1995, Ma and his business partner He Yibing (a computer instructor), opened the first office for China Pages, and Ma started their second company.
-On May 10, 1995, the pair registered the domain chinapages.com in the United States.
-Within a span of three years, China Pages cleared approximately 5,000,000 RMB in profit which at the time was equivalent to USD$642,998 (approximately $1.18 million today).
+On 10 May 1995, the pair registered the domain chinapages.com in the United States.
+Within a span of three years, China Pages cleared approximately 5,000,000 RMB in profit which at the time was equivalent to US$642,998 (approximately $1.18 million today).